Indigenous people – Pre Spanish contact

 Water Utility Infrastructure

 The site has in the past and continues to play an important role in water supply.
 In the rancho period the upper valley a small stock water reservoir was located in the valley to collect local runoff and possibly spring flows.
 In 1910, the Los Angeles City Water System purchased the property and constructed an earthen dam in the upper valley for a water reservoir to store and supply water for the growing urban communities.
 A pumping station and chlorination facilities were constructed in the valley below the dam, and a small residence for an onsite reservoir security and maintenance employee was built on the ridge north of the reservoir.
 The earthen dam was constructed with rudimentary techniques of that era, mostly using mules to compact the soil.
 In the 1970’s the dam was analyzed and deemed to not meet modern earthquake safety standards.
 The reservoir water storage levels were subsequently reduced and the reservoir taken out of service.
 In the mid 1980’s a large steel water tank was constructed in the reservoir site and the earth from the dam was placed around the tank so that only roof of the tank is now visible.
 The slopes of the earth fill were re vegetated with mostly native plants such as California Buckwheat to control erosion.
-However, the reservoir site contains many non-native trees and shrubs that were planted by the LADWP maintenance staff over many years.
+However, the reservoir site contains many non-native trees and shrubs that were planted over many years.
 LADWP has multiple water mains, up to 36-inches in diameter to convey water to and from the reservoir/tank that traverse the site, and overhead power lines traverse the site to bring electrical power to the pumping station and related facilities.